parumahajan24/ecommerce-inventory-system/README.md

 # E-Commerce Inventory Management System

-A serverless e-commerce inventory management system built with AWS and React.
+Work in Progress - A serverless e-commerce inventory management system built with AWS and React.

 ## Architecture Overview